Chestnuts Roasted on an Open Fire, in the Oven, in the Microwave, Steamed, or Boiled

 For a sinful treat, dip them in melted butter and sprinkle a little salt on them.
 Chestnuts are also fine in cooking.
 They make great soups, stews, stuffings, candies, and desserts.

-Chestnuts are grown on trees, harvested in September and October, and they keep a few months if refrigerated.
+Chestnuts are grown on trees, harvested in September and October, and they keep a few weeks if refrigerated.
 Problem is, most grocers do not refrigerate them.
 So they get moldy, especially in December and beyond.
-Problem is you usually cannot see the mold until you peel them.
+Problem is, you usually cannot see the mold until you peel them.
 If you buy chestnuts in late December or January, you run the risk of 1/3 or more being inedible.
 If you can, toss them in a bucket of water before you buy.
 Good nuts will usually sink, and moldy ones will usually float.
 Problem is you can't very well do this in a store.
 One thing you can do is select those that are not cracked.
 Cracked nuts won't get moldy, but they will get hard as rocks.

 If the nuts are very fresh, you need to only prepare exactly what you need.
 If they are getting a bit old, or if your grocer has not kept them chilled, prepare about 50% more knowing that several will be moldy.
 Do not eat moldy nuts.